seismoelectricman/FDFE_elastic_iso/README.md

 If you use this software in your research, please cite:

-Dongdong Wang and Jia Gou. *Accumulation of the attenuation operator t* along wavefront evolution in heterogeneous absorbing media using a modified fast marching method.*  Computers & Geosciences.
+Dongdong Wang and Haopeng Chen. *A variational finite-element method for frequency-domain simulation of seismic wave propagation in 2D elastic media.*  Computers & Geosciences.

 ---